EMT Basic Certificate

 - Airway Management

 - Respiratory, Cardiovascular, Behavioral and other Emergencies

 - Bleeding and Shock

 - Infant and Child Emergency Care

 This course adheres to the U.S. Department of Transportation Guidelines and the Washington State Department of Social and Health Services standards.
 Admission into the EMT-Basic (EMC110) course is regulated by the State of Washington.

 Upon successful completion of the course, students will receive a Certificate of Completion from Tacoma Community College.
 This will enable them to participate in the national registry testing process (NREMT).

-Please note: students must be at least 18 years of age to sit for the NREMT and obtain Washington State certification.
+Please note: Students must have either their high school diploma or GED to sit for the NREMT and obtain Washington State certification.
 After successfully passing this exam, the student will be eligible to apply for work as an EMT.